Tails Dog Walking Index · Field report — July 2026

 Distance uses GPS-filtered movement from tracked walks.
 Raw coordinates and route maps are never published.

 We pull the strongest continuous six-minute stretch from every Tails walk and publish the aggregate.
-It is a routine signal, not a vet test.
+It is a routine signal for comparing exercise needs, not a vet test.

 Tails Dog Walking Index